-N. Туре Description 1 OUT Regulator output.
-2 SYNCH Master/slave synchronization.
-When it is left floating, a signal with a phase shift of half a period in respect to the power turn-on is present at the pin.
-When connected to an external signal at a frequency higher than the internal one, the device is synchronized by the external signal, with zero phase shift.
-Connecting together the SYNCH pins of two devices, the one with the higher frequency works as master and the other as slave; so the two power turn-ons have a phase shift of half a period.
-3 EN A logical signal (active high) enables the device.
-With EN higher than 1.2 V the device is ON and with EN lower than 0.63 V the device is OFF.
-4 COMP Error amplifier output to be used for loop frequency compensation.
-5 FB Feedback input.
-Connecting the output voltage directly to this pin the output voltage is regulated at 0.6 V. To have higher regulated voltages an external resistor divider is required from V OUT to the FB pin.
-6 FSW The switching frequency can be increased connecting an external resistor from the FSW pin and ground.
-If this pin is left floating the device works at its free-running frequency of 250 KHz.
-7 GND Ground.
-8 V CC Unregulated DC input voltage.
+No. Туре Description 1 OUT Regulator output 2 SYNCH Master/slave synchronization.
+When it is left floating, a signal with a phase shift of half a period respect to the power turn on is present at the pin.
+When connected to an external signal at a frequency higher than the internal one, then the device is synchronized by the external signal, with zero phase shift.
+Connecting together the SYNCH pin of two devices, the one with higher frequency works as master and the other one as slave; so the two powers turn on have a phase shift of half a period.
+3 EN A logical signal (active high) enable the device.
+With EN higher than 1.2 V the device is ON and with EN is lower than 0.3 V the device is OFF.
+4 COMP Error amplifier output to be used for loop frequency compensation 5 FB Feedback input.
+Connecting the output voltage directly to this pin the output voltage is regulated at 0.6 V. To have higher regulated voltages an external resistor divider is required from Vout to the FB pin.
+6 F SW The switching frequency can be increased connecting an external resistor from the FSW pin and ground.
+If this pin is left floating the device works at its free-running frequency of 250 kHz.
+7 GND Ground 8 V CC Unregulated DC input voltage